 “IT’S PROBABLY AN OVERKILL”

-The park is launching a pilot project, trying to open portions of the park that have been closed since 2002, when Ranger Chris Eggle was savagely killed by a drug lord.
+The park is launching a pilot project, trying to open portions of the park that have been closed since 2002, when Ranger Kris Eggle was savagely killed by a drug lord.
 “If one of our visitors were harmed,” said Superintendent Lee Baiza, who graciously gave me a few minutes of his time yesterday afternoon, ” it could ruin this park.”

 Still Superintendent Baiza wants to reopen sections of this park that have been closed and he obviously thinks the time is right–that essentially it is safe.
 “It’s probably an overkill,” said Baiza, “but we just don’t want to leave anything open to chance.”

 Quitobaquito is the right place to reopen first, and for Baiza there may even be a few personal reasons.
 Baiza recalls when he once worked along the border in the late 1990s.
 He’d found some downed barbed wire, and some kids from Mexico came over, then an old man.
 “We all talked and had a very relaxed time.
 Of course, times are different now, but wouldn’t it be nice to go back to those days?”

 Baiza’s reasons, of course, go deeper than pleasant conversation.
 Bottom line, it has to do with the resource and with we visitors who are entitled by mandates to see those resources.
 Quitobaquito, then, was the perfect spot.

 Historically, the springs provided a watering hole for Native Americans, for Spanish explorers and for the ranchers who later bought the land.
 Quitobaquito is also where an endangered species of pup fish has carved out a living for thousands of years.
 And, as we learned from our morning’s trip, it is simply a beautiful area where cotton wood trees grow large and where birds of all descriptions congregate.